 The wine club is called Wine & Swine – David founded this because as he says, “is a club I want to be a member of”.
 Not only do members gain access to his limited production wines but wine club events incorporate some of the fresh produce he grows as well as salumi, prosciutto & other tasty treats made from pigs he raises.

-The wines are selectively available in Napa at Redd and Redwood restaurants in Yountville and Backroom Wines in downtown Napa.
+The wines are selectively available in Napa at Redd and Redwood restaurants in Yountville and Backroom Wines in downtown Napa and also in Michigan.
 To join the mailing list and for more information visit: www.boswine.com